 I audited the portal and interviewed account managers, customer support, and escalation teams to understand how they actually worked.
 Two moments stood out as the clearest signal of how broken the experience was:

-Beyond that: global "Ad Accounts" and "Campaigns" views were considered useless by most teams — everyone preferred starting at the organization level and filtering down to the specific advertiser.
-Finding creatives tied to a campaign required multiple navigation steps with no clear path.
+Beyond that: global "Ad Accounts" and "Campaigns" views were considered useless — everyone preferred starting at the organization level and filtering down to a specific advertiser.
+Finding creatives tied to a campaign required multiple steps with no clear path.
 And nearly everyone who had used the previous admin layout said they preferred it.

-The core structural problem was that the side nav organized content by entity type — a model that works when you own your own account and need to navigate between your campaigns and your users.
+The core structural problem was that the side nav organized content by entity type — a model that works when you own your account and navigate between your campaigns and users.
 But support teams didn't own anything.
-They needed to investigate a specific advertiser, which meant the primary navigation should be "find advertiser," and everything else should be nested under that context.
+They needed to investigate a specific advertiser, which meant the primary nav should be "find advertiser" — everything else nested under that context.

 The old admin portal had this right: start with an advertiser, then tab through their campaigns, users, and creatives.
 The new portal had thrown out that model in favor of consistency with the advertiser-facing interface.
 My job was to bring it back, updated for the features that now existed.